devdevgoat/coming-of-aige/COA_CH003.md

 "I don't get it, won't they still see the final grade in the book and no somethings up?"
 Wispy asked across the hood to the two would be accountants at the back of the car.

 "Nah," Mouse replied as he aimlessly gathered a pile of small pebbles with this foot.
-"Most likely they won't even check, but if someone does, and they re-run the numbers, they'll made a mistake in writing it down and move on."
+"Most likely they won't even check, but if someone does, and they re-run the numbers, they'll assume they made a mistake in writing it down and that someone else caught it and just move on."

 "Ok, set Stephanie Ann to 98.2."

 "That's pretty smart," Wispy replied, a bit of awe in her voice.
-She hadn't really been paying attention to most of what Carla had talking about, save for a key name.
+She hadn't really been paying attention to most of what Carla had talked about, save for a key name.
 "Did you come up with that?"
-She asked the boy approaching the truck.
+She asked the boy as he approached the truck.

 "Pfft," Victor scoffed from behind her.